darambah/AMG/README.md

-PLAYWRIGHT PAGE OBJECT MODELPROJECT
+PLAYWRIGHT PAGE OBJECT MODEL PROJECT ———————————————————————————————————

-Install playwright Create an object model file system for the following files within the playwright

-Pages - functions - methods - features

-———————————————————————————————————

 HOW TO RUN SCRIPTS

 You can install playwright by running this command on the terminal

 npm install playwright

+Run test by keying in
-Run test Npm playwright test
+Run test Npx playwright test
 -----------------------------------

+SECURITY TEST
 Security Scan with OWASP ZAP

 This project was scanned using OWASP ZAP (Baseline Scan) to detect common web vulnerabilities.